bitwarden/help/_articles/send/create-send.md

    |**Maximum Access Count**|The Send will be [disabled]({{site.baseurl}}/article/send-lifespan/#maximum-access-count-behavior) after the specified access count is reached.
 By default, unspecified.|
    |**Password**|[Require a password]({{site.baseurl}}/article/send-privacy/#passwords) to be entered by recipients of this Send in order to gain access.|
    |**Notes**|Enter private notes for this Send, which will only be visible to the Sender.|
-   **Disable this send so that no one can access it**|Check this box to prevent this Send from being accessibly to any recipients.
+   **Disable this send so that no one can access it**|Check this box to prevent this Send from being accessible to any recipients.
 You will still be able to interact this Send from your Send view.|

+   {% callout success%}The rest of this article covers copying a Send link to your clipboard, but you can do that automatically by checking the **Copy the link to share this Send to my clipboard upon save** option before you click **Save**.{% endcallout %}

    Once you're happy with the configuration of your Send, select the **Save** button to finish.